rmjarvis/DESWL/README.md

    - https://github.com/esheldon/gmix_meds

-- Code for making the meds files (also includes the shapelet PSF estimation code as well as a shapelet shear estimation code taht we used to use but has too large noise biases):
+- Code for making the meds files (also includes the shapelet PSF estimation code as well as a shapelet shear estimation code that we used to use but has too large noise biases):

    - https://github.com/rmjarvis/deswl_shapelets